Christian VI, King of Denmark and Norway

 Anna Sophie Reventlow, Christian’s stepmother; Credit – Wikipedia

 Christian VI granted Anna Sophie an allowance, confiscated her property, and banished her to Clausholm Castle, her family home.
 She was allowed to be styled Queen Anna Sophie but not Queen Anna Sophie of Denmark and Norway or Queen Dowager.
 Anna Sophie spent the remainder of her life under house arrest at Clausholm Castle and was never granted permission to leave.
-When Anna Sophie died in 1743, Christian VI allowed her to be buried at Roskilde Cathedral but in the Trolle Chapel which is on the opposite side of the cathedral, far away from his parents’ tombs in the chancel of the cathedral.
+When Anna Sophie died in 1743, Christian VI allowed her to be buried at Roskilde Cathedral but in the Trolle Chapel, on the opposite side of the cathedral, far away from his parents’ tombs.
 Her three children, born after her 1721 marriage, were also re-buried in the Trolle Chapel on Christian VI’s orders.

 Christian VI is known as a religious ruler and remained devoted to Pietism.
 His court was considered dull.
 Only religious music was played and dancing was not allowed.
-Christian was a shy person, anxious about responsibility and decisions, and uncomfortable about carrying out his ceremonial obligations as the king.
+Christian was shy, anxious about responsibility and decisions, and uncomfortable about his ceremonial obligations as the king.
 He never traveled except for one trip to Norway in 1733.

 The first Christiansborg Palace; Credit – Wikipedia